libssh2/libssh2/docs/INSTALL_CMAKE.md

 Of course, you still have to make libssh2 available on your system first.
-You can install it in the traditional way shown above, but you don't have to.
+You can install it in the traditional way shown above, but you do not have to.
 Instead you can just build it, which will export its location to the user package registry [3] where `find_package` will find it.